maxlevush-COINSIDE/Joystream-maxlevush/Performance_of_Curator_Lead_1048-Igrex.md

 1. During his term `Igrex` hire and fire workers, was active on Discord, changed workers reward, changed featured videos
 2. Replenished Content Working Group Mint
-3. Had big delays in bounty 18
+3. Had big delays in bounty 18.
+BM not answered many days
-4. Assigned BM for Bounty 10 and 16
+4. Assigned BM for Bounty 10 and 16 (BM for Bounty 10 is not a curator worker)

 Curator Workers